-Since 2010 the AEJM offers a curatorial professional development programme for curators working at Jewish museums or with Jewish collections in Europe.
-The Advanced Curatorial Education Programme is an intensive 5-day course that offers both theoretical and practical learning through lectures, hands-on workshops and field trips.
-The A-CEP is organized twice per year by Programme Director Dr Felicitas Heimann-Jelinek, assisted by Dr Michaela Feurstein-Prasser, and the AEJM.
+The Advanced Curatorial Education Programme was a joined programme initiative by the Association of European Jewish Museums and the Jewish Museum Berlin and funded by the German Federal Foreign Office.
+The intensive 5-day course offered both theoretical and practical learning through lectures, hands-on workshops and field trips.
+The A-CEP was organized twice per year by Programme Director Dr Felicitas Heimann-Jelinek, assisted by Dr Michaela Feurstein-Prasser, and the AEJM.

-The background of this initiative is on the one hand that in many Jewish museums the knowledge about their own Judaica collections – ritual objects, prints and manuscripts, as well as other material and intangible Jewish cultural goods – is very limited and that there is often a lack of scientific bases, which are an essential condition for research, preservation and conveyance of these collections and objects.
+The background of this initiative was on the one hand that in many Jewish museums the knowledge about their own Judaica collections – ritual objects, prints and manuscripts, as well as other material and intangible Jewish cultural goods – is very limited and that there is often a lack of scientific bases, which are an essential condition for research, preservation and conveyance of these collections and objects.
 On the other hand no educational courses that answer to the needs of Jewish museums and their specific collections are offered in Europe.
 In addition, Jewish art and the history of material Jewish cultural heritage are, with a few exceptions, not taught at European universities.

 The AEJM aimed at taking appropriate measures to protect against research on Judaica objects stagnating, and to ensure that both the knowledge of the history, meaning and significance of Judaica, and Jewish and transcultural heritage is not increasingly being lost.
 The main focus of the training was on the correct identification, interpretation and documentation of Judaica objects of any geographical-cultural and temporal origin.